ghrahul/MLflow-Basics/README.md

 N.B When we run `mlflow run` it will create a docker image which includes code and all the requirements of our environments and the image will be tagged as `mlflow-docker-example-<git-version>`.
 After the image is built MLflow executes the entry point (specified in `MLproject` file) within the container using `docker run`.

+Dockerization of model gives us the flexibility of including non-Python dependencies in our environments unlike conda environment.

 ## References
 [MLflow docs](https://mlflow.org/docs/latest/index.html)